liuzhi19121999/patchs_unsloth_llamacpp/README.md

 - Compatible with Windows operating system.
 - If RAM is not enough, also support move data to VRAM ( this may consume more VRAM ).
 - Only Support GRPOTrainer now.
+- Automatically download latest llama.cpp from github to ./Llama.

 ## Usage Example